ppatierno/enmasse-iot-demo/README.md

         spark-master                  10.0.201.123   13.74.165.147    8080:31207/TCP,7077:30753/TCP           21m
         subscription                  10.0.184.112   <none>           5672/TCP                                11m

-Even if node ports are showed with the default ones (i.e. 8080, 5672, 1883, ...), the last ones can be used together with the external IP for accessing services from outside the cluster.
+In the ACS deployment, "external" services are accessible to the assigned external IP using the default port (i.e. 5672 for messaging, 1883 for mqtt, ...).

 ## OpenShift